Mary P. Dolciani: Legacy

 The American Mathematical Society publishes a series of mathematical books named for her: The Dolciani Mathematical Expositions.

-Also, the Mathematical Association of America's headquarters building in Washington D.C. is named The Dolciani Mathematical Center in her honor.
+The Mathematical Association of America's headquarters building in Washington D.C. is named The Dolciani Mathematical Center in her honor, and a series of expository essays have been given in her honor called the Dolciani Mathematical Expositions.

 The Mathematical Association of America has given the Mary P. Dolciani Award annually since 2012 for distinguished contributions to teaching, and the American Mathematical Society has given a different award, the Mary P. Dolciani Prize for Excellence in Research, every other year beginning in 2019.